goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 available for any content, rendered by the template helloworld.pt, and this page is public.
 This kind of XML configuration is very common in BlueBream and you will need it for every page or component.
-If you feel extremely uncomfortable with XML, you should try `Grok
-<http://grok.zope.org>`_, which adds a layer on top of ZTK, replacing
-declarative configuration with conventions and declarations in Python.

 In the above example, instead of using ``zope.site.interfaces.IRootFolder`` interface, we used ``*``.
-So, this view will be available for all content objects.
+So, this view will be available for all objects.

 Restart your application, then visit the following URL: http://127.0.0.1:8080/@@hello2